intel/intel-extension-for-pytorch/examples/gpu/llm/README.md

 git submodule sync
 git submodule update --init --recursive

-# Build an image with the provided Dockerfile by compiling Intel® Extension for PyTorch* from source
+# Build an image with the provided Dockerfile by installing Intel® Extension for PyTorch* with prebuilt wheels
 docker build -f examples/gpu/llm/Dockerfile -t ipex-llm:23110 .

 # Run the container with command below